takenet/deckard/README.md

 >
 > It is not a project that has business logic.
 No logic of any product should be implemented inside Deckard.
 It was made to be generic and customizable for each individual use case.

+## Project Status

+Deckard has been used in a production environment for over 2 years handling millions of messages and thousands of requests per second.

+To be able to open source the project we had to make some changes to the code and that is the reason we opted to release it with a `0.0.x` version.

+We also know few issues we need to work but currently we are very confident that it can be used in production environments.
+Check our [issues](https://github.com/takenet/deckard/issues) to see what we are working on.

+Please let us know if you find any issues or have any suggestions in our [discussions](https://github.com/takenet/deckard/discussions).

 ## Getting Started

 A [getting started guide](/docs/getting-started.md) is available to help you to start using Deckard.